How to Teach English in Japan

 - Work as an English teacher for a corporation or Eikaiwa.
 Such a job means you can start work more quickly and you can perhaps have a more flexible work schedule (you are more likely to work late afternoons/evenings and one day a weekend).
 With an Eikaiwa you are more likely to teach students who are interested in learning.
-The downside of such jobs are fewer holidays, less cultural immersion, and the likelihood that you will be working in bigger cities.
-Also, such jobs are disappearing at the moment due to the economic environment.
+The downside of such jobs includes fewer holidays, less cultural immersion, and the likelihood that you will be working in bigger cities.

 - Work as an ALT (Assistant Language Teacher).
 Such jobs will mean that you work in schools and only assist in classrooms.
-The benefits of such jobs include better holidays, full culture immersion while at school, easier working days, and the chance to be develop and practice the Japanese language (then again you are in Japan).
-The downside includes the fact that you can become a human tape recorder, and Japanese schools are not full of saints.
-Japanese schools are like those in many other countries—some are lousy, some are good, and some are really difficult.
-Many days you will have nothing to do, yet you must still attend school where you may not be many people to talk to.
-The article Working in Japan delves much deeper into these and other such issues.
+The benefits of such jobs include better holidays, full culture immersion while at school, easier working days, and the chance to develop and practice the Japanese language (then again, you are in Japan).
+The downside is that schools can vary in quality from great to poor, so you must do your research.

 How to read between the lines of contracts when looking at ALT positions.
 When you are paid per diem you are not paid for holidays.
 This makes a huge difference in pay, so be very careful before accepting such an arrangement.
 Accommodations, key money, and the rental deposit will cost you dearly.
 For example, one company wanted me to pay three months rent in advance—one month of which I would not get back.
 It would have been six weeks before my first paycheck, which would mean four months rent before my first paycheck.
 So be sure and ask plenty of questions, as a good company will find you a place, sort your key money, help you settle, get set you up with a cell phone, a bank account, etc. On the other hand, if a company is trying hard to sell you the job instead of seeing how suitable you are for the position, then there is probably a reason for that.
 You may be asked to work in a small town or it may be a bad school/company etc.—so be very wary.

-JET Program: If you want to be an ALT and are still months away from going to Japan then, look into JET, as it is touted as the best deal.
-The program offers much better pay and better perks as long as you do not mind being cotton wooled a bit.
-There are still nightmare stories out there, as an older article points out about the JET program in Teach English in Japan with JET.
+JET Program: If you want to be an ALT and are still months away from going to Japan then, look into the well-reputed JET Program, as it is touted as the best deal.
+The program offers much better pay and better perks.

 Caveat Emptor: All companies advertising for jobs as an ALT are private companies.
 You basically need to go through one to get a job as an ALT if you do not use the JET program.
 So they may hire you out at ¥400+K (roughly $US4,000) per month and pay you ¥200-250K ($US2,000-2500), or something in that range.
-This is what explains the many jobs available and why the agencies are trying to sell them to you.
+This is what explains the many jobs available.
 There are great companies out there, and I am sure there are dodgy ones as well, but look into it as best you can while using your common sense.
 Smaller companies tend to be more personal and larger ones more impersonal, so do your research and always, always try to talk to the person you are replacing.

 Money: The main reason people seem to discourage you from moving to Japan is money.
 Yes, it does cost a lot to get going here.
 The cost of cell phones, transportation, and accommodations before you get a job, having to wait for that first paycheck, shelling out advance money for an apartment, expensive all-nighters in Tokyo… it is hard.
-You do need to have some savings before you come to Japan, something in the neighborhood of about ¥200 000 ($US2,000).
-But if you have a half decent company employing you, they should offer you some help with this initial moving expense.
+To be safe, you do need to have some savings before you come to Japan, something in the neighborhood of about $US2,000-$US4,000.
+But if you have a half decent company employing you, they should offer you help with the initial moving expenses.
 If you can get through that first two months or so, then you will be fine financially.
 Getting a job quickly once here is possible, as I have described, and money should not be your reason for not trying.
-Just try not to go on all-night benders every night in Tokyo once you arrive.
+Just try to resist the temptation to go on all-night benders every night in Tokyo once you arrive.

 Timing is Everything

 The school year begins in April, so this is when there are the most ALT jobs.
 Companies start recruiting as early as December, and it is during this period that you are most likely to get employed if you are still living overseas.
 The next busiest time is mid-August, which is the end of their summer holidays.
 If you do not get a job while overseas, try turning up at the start of April or August and sending out applications again (even to the same job if it is still available), saying you are in Japan and you should be fine.
 If you are really serious about an ALT job and intend to just turn up, these are the times to do it.
 There will even be jobs available right up until a week or less before school starts.
-For corporate work it is much the same all year round, but there are a few more jobs available in August and March when people leave for summer or after the ski season.
-Again Teaching English in Japan: Point Your Cursor to a Job outlines the specifics regarding dates and timing very well.
+For corporate work, it is much the same all year round, but there are a few more jobs available in August and March when people leave for summer or after the ski season.
+Teach English in Japan: Find a Job through the Web outlines the specifics regarding dates and timing very well.

 If you are just arriving to make a go of it, the best Visa to arrive on is a working holiday visa (WHV), if you can get one.
 The visa can be easily changed to a Work Permit once you have a job and will allow maximum flexibility.
 There are many people who have turned up on a tourist visa and get sponsored for a Work Permit by their company.
 My girlfriend was one.
 She turned up with a Tourist visa in a Temporary Passport (hers was stolen two weeks before arriving in Japan) and was still offered three jobs before we both were offered one with the same company.
 So getting a visa is possible.
 Do not believe people who say otherwise.
 Also, you need an outward ticket to get into the country for Tourist and WHVs.
 This is not always checked on arrival, but if caught out you will have to buy one to get in.
 The best way around this if you plan on staying longer is to buy a cheap, fully refundable, ticket via your credit card.